ChrisRoach1/Quick-Form/RapidAPI.md

 - Verify your Google access token is valid and has the correct permissions (POST endpoint only)
 - Ensure your text content is substantial and well-formatted (POST endpoint only)
 - Confirm your timeout settings allow for long processing times (120+ seconds for POST endpoint)
-- For GET requests, ensure the `external_id` matches one used in previous POST requests
+- For GET requests, ensure the `id` in the URL path matches an `external_id` used in previous POST requests

 ---